LarsBesselmann/WCA-EJA-GettingStarted/README.md

         . /home/techzone/Student/labs/wca/showEnv.sh vscode

-     If it shows a version **1.104.x** as in the screenshot below, you can continue with the next step.

     <kbd>![vscode_version](./images/media/vscode_version.png)</kbd>

+    If it shows version **1.97.0** (as in the screenshot above) or any other version lower **1.104.x**, you need to update vscode.
-    Otherwise run the following command to update vscode:
+    To do so, run the following command to update vscode:

         . vscode_update.sh